Appease/InvokeDevOp/README.md

 ```

 #####PackageSources
-A String[] representing urls of package sources to pass to the ci-plan being invoked
+A String[] representing urls of package sources to pass to the task group being invoked
 ```PowerShell
 [String[]]
 [Parameter(